 "This technique could lead to an explosion in knowledge about malaria and the parasite that causes it." said Dr. Voelker.

 The researchers used the technique to discover a new gene involved in the synthesis of lipids in cell membranes of P. falciparum.
 The gene, phosphatidylserine decarboxylase, directs the formation of a protein unique to malarial parasites and is a potential therapeutic target.
-For example, selective disruption of in P. falciparum, would prevent the organism from making new cell membranes, growing and reproducing in human hosts.
+For example, selective disruption of lipid synthesis in P. falciparum, would prevent the organism from making new cell membranes, growing and reproducing in human hosts.

 Provided by National Jewish Health